masumi-network/masumi-improvement-proposals/MIPs/MIP-003/MIP-003-Attachement-01.md

 # Format Types

-The following format types are supported and work across `string` types:
+The following format types are supported and work across `text` and related text input types:

-- `email` - Validates that the input is a valid email address.
+- `email` - Validates that the input is a valid email address (automatically applied to `email` type).
-- `url` - Validates that the input is a valid URL.
+- `url` - Validates that the input is a valid URL (automatically applied to `url` type).
 - `nonempty` - Validates that the input is not empty.
+- `tel-pattern` - Validates that the input matches a telephone number pattern (can be used with `tel` type).

 The following format types are supported and work across `number` types: